-Funds provided under Dream Fund must be used solely for the purposes stipulated in this Program Announcement and subsequently in the Agreement between CalOSBA and the selected SB TAEP centers that will implement Dream Fund programming.
-All administrative costs proposed in an applicant's budget must meet the tests of allow-ability, allot-ability, and reasonableness.
+Funds provided under Dream Fund must be used solely for the purposes stipulated in this Program Announcement and subsequently in the Agreement between CalOSBA and the grantmaking entities.
+All costs proposed in an applicant's budget must meet the tests of allowability, allot-ability, and reasonableness.

-Costs to administer Dream Fund may be claimed the applicant's budget submitted in their proposal and will be capped at a maximum of 5 percent of the total grants to be awarded to businesses trained by the center.
+Costs to administer Dream Fund may be claimed as part of the applicant's budget submitted in their proposal and will be capped at a maximum of 10 percent of the awarded grant, or \$300,000.
+A grantmaking entity may use the awarded grant for administrative costs and direct Dream Fund grants to eligible small businesses and entrepreneurs.
 The State is seeking competitive proposals with programmatic efficiencies to reduce the cost and maximize grants awarded to eligible small businesses.
 All costs must be justified in detail (see proposal - budget section below).